Aburraq/me-myRandomExercises/README.md

 I did similar project on Java as well.
 Visually I was not satisfied with that one.
 Thus, here we go a brand new visually enjoying quiz game.
 I added a surprise in the end, you will see it when you complete quiz and press "Cheers" button.
 ## Exercise 14:
 We all need to take a breathe in this busy life.
 However, it can be though to find an activity.
 So here we have bored app.
 Just generate a random activity or use advanced filter for tailor-made solutions.
+## Exercise 15:
+Well I have found another free api, so I had to use it.
+This time i used more some photos to obtain from the api as well.
+Eventually, you can find every serie and film in this app only by writing its name.
+Also I used a technic that ease the population frequency in search input, which would be helpful for websites a lot.